Negative Working Capital Meaning

-- So you need to study the financial statements of a companyFinancial Statements Of A CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+- So it would be best if you studied the financial statements of a companyFinancial Statements Of A CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. for a few years, and then you can conclude whether it is good or bad for that particular company to have negative working capital.

 - So there is an opportunity lost for the company because it can use the cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
 Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
-They are normally found as a line item on the top of the balance sheet asset. somewhere else to have decent returns on it.
+They are normally found as a line item on the top of the balance sheet asset. somewhere else to have decent returns.
 Industry-Standard working capital is ideal, and it changes according to the sector/industry of the company and its needs.

 Negative Working Capital Examples

 The industries which are primarily expected to have negative working capital and don’t pose a serious risk are

 - Grocery Stores

-Any industry which makes money through cash at the moment it sells a product/service will have money at its hand.
+Any industry that makes money through cash when it sells a product/service will have money at its hand.
 So it can pay back its supplier through a credit period and create a chain.
 The companies which have a higher credit period for their receivables may not be able to justify the negative working capital that is good for them.